 Check the Course Planning sheet in the Student Handbook for the most recent degree requirements.

 · Records: Copies are important!
 It is highly recommended that students keep personal copies of all paperwork submitted to TC offices.
-Copies of all forms submitted to the Registrar should ALSO be filed in the student file in the ICE program office.
+Copies of all forms submitted to the Registrar should ALSO be filed in the student file in the International and Comparative Education program office.
 This is the responsibility of every student.

 · Communication: Read the weekly Notes from Grace Dodge Hall for important updates and deadlines.
 Contact the Program Assistant if you have any questions.